pilgrimage-games/3d-model-viewer/README.md

 (.glb) and packed into a single Pilgrimage Games Assets (.pga) file.

 ### Attributions
+* "Baker and the Bridge" by Conrad Justin is licensed under [Sketchfab Standard](https://help.sketchfab.com/hc/en-us/articles/115004276346-Licenses#standard).
 * "Corset" by Microsoft is Public Domain.
 * "Damaged Helmet" by theblueturtle_ is licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).
 * "Ftm" by luyssport is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
-* "Medieval Fantasy Book" by Pixel is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 * "Metal-Rough Spheres" by Ed Mackey is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 * "PlayStation 1" by Lars Maes is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 * "Water Bottle" by Microsoft is Public Domain.